 Companies who have insanely high customer loyalty can enjoy many benefits.
 Just look at Apple, a brand with fiercely loyal customers.
 Whenever they release a new iPhone, you’ll see fans camping in front of Apple stores to be the first to get their hands on shiny new devices.

-Apple can also put a premium price on their products because they know people will buy it.
+Apple can also put a premium price on their products because they know people will buy them.
 And it doesn’t matter if Samsung releases a cheaper, better phone than Apple; thanks to brand loyalty, those same consumers will still buy from Apple.

 And, remember, it’s cheaper to retain customers than get new ones.